Join us for our Fall Open House on October 9 to find out what makes the Knox community #KnoxProud! Meet with ...

 2 East South Street

-Short-term programs combine on-campus study with a trip to another city or country during the next term break.
+Knox offers a variety of recurring short-term immersive experiences that combine on-campus study with a trip to another city or country during a term break.

-Imagine topping off a term of intense instruction with a trip to Berlin and Istanbul, or teaching on a Navajo reservation after taking a course in the tribe's history and culture.
+Imagine topping off a term of intense instruction with a trip to Freiburg, Germany, or teaching on a Navajo reservation after taking a course on the tribe's history and culture.
 All this and more can be achieved through Knox's short-term off-campus programs.